-Common shares and warrants are classified as equity.
-Incremental costs directly attributable to the issue of common shares and stock options are recognized as a deduction from equity, net of any tax effects.
+Common shares, warrants and conversion feature on note payable are classified as equity.
+Incremental costs directly attributable to the issue of common shares, warrants and stock options are recognized as a deduction from equity, net of any tax effects.

 (iv) Impairment